 I am a alumni of The University of Georgia and my life in Athens was spent mostly on stage with too many productions to remember or list.
 When I moved to Charlotte NC I stayed involved with theatre and when a film came into town there were no prop builders in town.
 The construction coordinator called around to the houses looking for set builders with tools.
 If I was cast in a play, I would help build the sets and that's how my name came up and I got my first film job.

-This was so long ago I consider my self part of the first generation of Southeastern filmmakers.
+That was so long ago I consider myself part of the first generation of Southeastern filmmakers.
 Later, working on a film in Atlanta, I got my first costuming job even though I had no experience.
 In the words of the designer "I don't need a costumer.
 I need a man to move the clothes."
 The fact there were no other local male costumers meant I got more calls and that's how my career took off.

 My first time in front of the camera happened opposite Bill Macy in THE WOOL CAP.
 I was cast as The Science Teacher because I was the only crew member who had not shaved in a week and I knew how to make my clothes rattier than they already were.